 Fall Semester - Late August to mid-December

 Spring Semester - Late January to mid-May

-See Spring 2015 calendar for specific program dates.
+See Fall 2015 calendar for specific program dates.

-Students share living accommodations in one of two residences: the Casa de Las Americas guest residence and the Residencia Paseo Habana.
-Both are safe, clean, and secure residences located in the Vedado district, within walking distance to Casa de Las Americas and the University of Havana.
+Students share living accommodations in various residences.
+All residences are safe, clean, and secure, located in the Vedado district, within walking distance to Casa de Las Americas and the University of Havana.
 Students share ample rooms that are air-conditioned, with modern toilets and showers, and are provided with breakfast and dinner each day.
-Washing machines are located on the premises of both residences.
-Bottled water is provided.
+Washing machines are available and bottled water is provided.

 Apply by the deadline using Brown's online application system via the "apply now" and "return to application" buttons on the right side of this page.
 Applications typically require faculty recommendations so it is important to begin the process early.